-Nail guns are dangerous pieces of construction equipment that have the ability to seriously injure their users.
-Most of of the time nail gun injuries can be chalked up to user error, however a number of people have been injured by defective malfunctioning Hitachi nail guns.
+Nail guns are dangerous pieces of construction equipment that have the ability to seriously injure a user.
+Most of the time nail gun injuries can be chalked up to user error.
+However, a number of people have been injured by defective malfunctioning Hitachi nail guns.
 In fact, Hitachi has issued recalls on two different models of defective nail guns.

 What Is A Hitachi Nail Gun?